Gurvinder135/Google/README.md

 # Google Search

 Welcome to my first project on Github.
 By using HTML and CSS, I created a copy of Google Search page.
+I haven't learned JavaScript yet so it is just a simple copy.
 I deployed this project on Github Pages.

 ## Launch